augustin/phoenix/docs/Complete-Syntax-and-Function-Reference.md

    their C/C++/JS counterparts.
- - **Setting a first variable to a second variable *copies* the contents of the** **second variable overtop of the first,** unlike JavaScript, where only primitive types (strings, integers) behave this way.
+ - **Setting a first variable to a second variable *copies* the contents of the** **second variable overtop of the first,** unlike JavaScript, where only primitive types (strings, integers, etc.) behave this way.
  - All references to variables must begin with `$`, e.g. `$a = 5; $b = $a;`.
  - Variables may be referenced by name by placing `[]`s immediately following the `$`; e.g. `$['a'] = 5;` and `$a = 5;` are functionally identical code,